"*" indicates required fields

 Mental illnesses can be caused by a variety of factors - some repeated or long term, like prolonged stress, and some single events, like witnessing a significant trauma or event.

 While the focus on work injury compensation is often on physical injuries, if you have suffered a psychological injury or trauma due to negligence while working in Queensland then you may be entitled to compensation.
+All our claims are no win, no fee with no upfront costs.

 Physical injury is not the only harm that a person can suffer in the course of their employment.
 If a person develops a mental illness due to something that happens at work or while performing work duties, it is called a workplace psychological injury.